Disclosure: We were invited on this break for the purpose of this review however all opinions are my own.

 We were invited to spend half term at the Away Resorts Whitecliff Bay holiday park on the Isle of Wight on a self catering family holiday.
-I hadn’t been to the Isle of Wight for about twenty years but had fond memories of it so I was looking forward to going back and having some quality time as a family too.
+I hadn’t been on a Isle of Wight holiday for about twenty years but had fond memories of it so I was looking forward to going back and having some quality time as a family too.

 How do you get to Away Resorts Whitecliff Bay, Isle of Wight?

 There are so many ferry options when travelling to the Isle of Wight and we got the Red Funnel service from Southampton to East Cowes which couldn’t have been easier and took an hour.
 There was plenty of space on board with food and drink outlets and even face painting organised for the children.
 Our first experience of ferry travel as a family was definitely a good one.